Thursday, May 15, 2025

 As one of the aims of collective mobilization is to persuade the biggest number possible of citizens to adopt the political opinions favorable to their claims, social movements have to choose strategically their mode of collective mobilization.

-Like it has been noted before, campaigns perceived as violent by the public have two times less chances to succeed than those perceived as non-violent, while those perceived as using terrorism have 6 times less chances to succeed.
+As Chenoweth's study demonstrated, campaigns perceived by the public as violent are half as likely to succeed as those perceived as nonviolent, while those perceived as involving terrorism are six times less likely to succeed.

 b.
 Mediatization